Richard Manuel: Death

 On March 4, 1986, after a gig by The Band at the Cheek to Cheek Lounge in Winter Park, Florida (a suburb of Orlando, Florida), Manuel died by suicide.
 He had appeared to be in relatively good spirits at the concert but ominously "thanked [Hudson] profusely for twenty-five years of good music and appreciation" as the latter musician packed his keyboards and synthesizers to be shipped to the next venue after the show.
 Danko, who also struggled with substance abuse, confronted Manuel about his alcohol use after the show.
 The Band eventually returned to the Quality Inn, and Manuel talked with Helm about music, people, and film in Helm's room.
 According to Helm, at around 2:30 in the morning, Manuel said he needed to get something from his room.
 Upon returning to his room, he woke his wife, Arlie, who observed that Manuel "was all pissed off about something"; Manuel claimed that his frustration stemmed from the quality of the piano at the venue.
-When Arlie enjoined him to come to bed, he lay down with his clothes on.
+When Arlie enjoined him to come to bed, he joined her with his clothes on.
 After she resumed sleeping, it is believed that he finished one last bottle of Grand Marnier before hanging himself in the bathroom sometime before 3:30.
 She discovered her husband's body along with the depleted bottle of liqueur and a small amount of cocaine the following morning.
 He was buried a week later at the Avondale Cemetery in his hometown of Stratford, Ontario.
 At his memorial service in Woodstock, Danko sang one of Manuel's most famous covers, Dylan's "I Shall Be Released" accompanied by the church's pipe organ and the other attendees.

 At the end of March, Danko declared, "I can't believe in a million years that he meant for that to happen.
 There was just no sign ...
 I have to think this was just a goddamned silly accident."
 A blood toxicology report indicated that Manuel was drunk and had ingested cocaine within 12 to 24 hours of his death.

 In 2004, the city of Stratford honored Manuel with a sidewalk star in the busy tourist section of Ontario Street.
 There is also a memorial bench seated next to the Avon River dedicated in his honor.